 Before we get to the puppy’s personality type, we must understand basic canine behavior.
 Puppies are born with a set of behaviors called instincts, which they inherit from their parents.
 For a better understanding, these behaviors were grouped into the following categories:

-#1: Prey Drive – always on the move, dogs with a prey drive inherited behaviors associated with hunting and killing prey.
+- Prey Drive: Always on the move, dogs with a prey drive inherited behaviors associated with hunting and killing prey.
 Smell, sound, and motion are the key factors in activating the prey drive.
 You will notice that these dogs keep chasing everything that moves, rip toys apart, and bury food in the yard.

-#2: Pack Drive – these dogs adhere to a social hierarchy built on rules and order.
+- Pack Drive: These dogs adhere to a social hierarchy built on rules and order.
 They show specific behaviors, such as social interaction (through physical contact, playing, etc.) and reproductive behaviors (licking, mounting, and other courting gestures).
 If your dog has the pack drive, he will love to be in the presence of and work with you.
 However, long periods of absence from your part will render him sad and lonely.

-#3: Defense Drive – the survival and self-preservation instincts are strong with these dogs, consisting of both aggressive (fight) and avoidance (flight) behaviors.
+- Defense Drive: The survival and self-preservation instincts are strong with these dogs, consisting of both aggressive (fight) and avoidance (flight) behaviors.
 The defense drive is harder to predict than the other two because one stimulus can elicit a different behavior, especially in puppies.

 Spotting a Dog’s Personality

-Once you fill in the questionnaire, the followingchart can help you interpret your results and determine which drive your dog exhibits.
+Once you fill in the questionnaire, the Canine Personality Profile chart can help you interpret your results and determine which drive your dog exhibits.

 While the results of the questionnaire are accurate, its overall accuracy depends on several factors, such as: